Request received - loud & clear!

 Step 4: In case you don’t perform the above step, you would have to file the tax return by yourself.

 If you sell the property within 5 years of possession, any tax deductions already claimed will be reversed.
-However, the tax exemptions on interest paid will remain unchanged.
+However, the tax exemption on interest paid will remain unchanged.

 You cannot claim tax deductions till the construction is completed.
 Once it is completed, you can claim an aggregate of interest paid for the period prior to the year of taking possession.
 This can be claimed in five equal instalments from the year in which construction is completed.